observernet/obsr/contrib/seeds/README.md

 Be sure to update `PATTERN_AGENT` in `makeseeds.sh` to include the current version, and remove old versions as necessary.

-The seeds compiled into the release are created from chainz (cryptoid)' DNS seed data, like this:
+The seeds compiled into the release are created from [official OBServer blockexplorer](https://explorer.obsr.org/) DNS seed data, like this:

     chmod +x ./contrib/seedds/makeseeds.sh && ./contrib/seedds/makeseeds.sh